 The faculty, including clinical instructors, encourages open communication with nursing students.
-Thus, written communication and documentation in the form of memos, letters, e-mails, facsimiles, and anecdotal notes are utilized throughout the curriculum.
+Thus, written communication and documentation in the form of memos, letters, emails, facsimiles, and anecdotal notes are utilized throughout the curriculum.
 (See Appendix P.) Students are required to update and keep a current, valid mailing address, email address, and phone number on file in the Health Services Specialist's office.

 Students are encouraged to seek guidance when a classroom, clinical, or general problem or concern arises.
 If the concern is related directly to nursing courses, then resolution should be sought through conference with the course faculty.
-If the concern is not resolved at that level, then subsequent steps include a conference with the Director of the SSCC Nursing Program with documentation of the complaint or concern in writing and a conference with the Associate

-Dean of Health Services.
-If the student, instructor, Director of the SSCC Nursing Program, or Associate Dean of Health Services cannot resolve the issue successfully, then the student should follow the Grievance Policy (or the Grade Appeals Policy when applicable) found in the SSCC Catalog and/or Student Handbook.
+If the concern is not resolved at that level, then subsequent steps include a conference with the Director of Nursing Programs with documentation of the complaint or concern in writing and a conference with the Associate Dean of Health Services.
+If the student, instructor, Director of Nursing Programs, or Associate Dean of Health Services cannot resolve the issue successfully, then the student should follow the Grievance Policy (or the Grade Appeals Policy when applicable) found in the SSCC Catalog and/or Student Handbook.